-Do you think you have trapped a nerve in your leg?
-Are you feeling confused why you might have pain going down the back of your leg?
-Is it a severe either deep ache or stabbing pain?
+Do you think you may have trapped a nerve in your leg?
+Are you feeling confused why you might have a pain going down the back of your thigh?
+Is it a severe either deep ache or stabbing pain in the butt?
 Do you might pinched a nerve causing your problem?
+I know so many questions to try answer.

 If you can associate with some of those questions then you might have sciatica.
 Leg pain is a common thing to hear people complaining about.
 It can be either in their left leg or right leg.